KnownSubset/CSE559-FaceDetector/readme.markdown

 ### Processed images

  It can be seen that the cascade filters did a better job at identifying faces than the non cascade that look more like white washed images.
+ Also using local maximum suppression on images helped here, but it would have better if I would have combined the overlapping detected faces into a single detected face.

  ![lotr 441x500](https://github.com/KnownSubset/CSE559-facedetector/raw/master/data/lotr_cast1.jpg "lotr 441x500")

  ![lotr 441x500](https://github.com/KnownSubset/CSE559-facedetector/raw/master/images/lotr_cast1_cascade_441_500.jpg "lotr 441x500")